cjweeks/tensorflow-cmake/README.md

 - Add the packages as external dependencies, allowing CMake to download and build them inside the project directory, not affecting any current versions.

 Choose the option that best fits your needs; you may mix these options as well, installing one to `/usr/local`, while keeping the other confined in the current project.
+IN the following instructions, be sure to replace `<EXECUTABLE_NAME>` with the name of your executable.

 ### Eigen: Installing to `/usr/local`
 Execute the `eigen.sh` script as follows: `sudo eigen.sh install <tensorflow-root> [<cmake-path>]`.
 The `insatll` command specifies that Eigen is to be installed to